tlswg/tls13-spec/draft-ietf-tls-tls13.md

 At this point, the handshake is complete, and the client and server derive the keying material required by the record layer to exchange application-layer data protected through authenticated encryption.
-Application data MUST NOT be sent prior to sending the Finished message and until the record layer starts using encryption keys, except as specified in \[{{zero-rtt-data}}].
+Application data MUST NOT be sent prior to sending the Finished message, except as specified in \[{{zero-rtt-data}}].
 Note that while the server may send application data prior to receiving the client's Authentication messages, any data sent at that point is,